 "You can't fight gravity."
 Andy Jassy, Amazon's new CEO, imparted this four-word bit of wisdom during a recent interview.
 Amazon's original business model emphasized selling products it procured and stored.
-Twenty years ago, with its stock plummeting over 80% and eBay and other online marketplaces taking market share, Amazon launched Amazon Marketplace following an intense debate about whether to allow third parties to sell on the Amazon site.
-The rest is history.
-Jassy summed up the lesson like this:
+Twenty years ago, with its stock plummeting over 80% and eBay and other online marketplaces taking market share, Amazon launched Amazon Marketplace following intense debate about whether to allow third parties to sell on the Amazon site.
+Amazon weighed the pros and cons and introduced Marketplace - and the rest is history.
+As Jassy summed up the lesson:

 If something is going to happen, whether you want it to happen or not, it is going to happen.
-And you are much better off cannibalizing yourself or being ahead of whatever direction the world is headed than you are howling at the wind or wishing it away or trying to put up blockers.
+And you are much better off cannibalizing yourself or being ahead of whatever direction the world is headed than you are howling at the wind or wishing it away or trying to put up blockers.3